GeowazM/The-Network-of-UNESCO-Sites_Changes-Patterns-visualized-with-Cartograms/README.md

 <br/>

-#### e) Which UN subregion show 15 World Heritage Sites in Danger?
+#### V. Which UN subregion show 15 World Heritage Sites in Danger?

 <br/>

 ### Exercise 5
-Follow the steps in Exercise 2 to install the [*cartogram3*](https://plugins.qgis.org/plugins/cartogram3/) plugin.
-Use the World Heritage in Danger file to calculate a cartogram.
+a) Follow the steps in Exercise 2 to install the [*cartogram3*](https://plugins.qgis.org/plugins/cartogram3/) plugin.
+b) Use the World Heritage in Danger file to calculate a cartogram.
 Generate a cartogram with the iterator 5, 10 and 15.

-#### a) What's the advantages and challenges of the iterator?​
+#### I. What's the advantages and challenges of the iterator?​
-#### b) Which continent show the most World Heritage in danger?
+#### II.
+Which continent show the most World Heritage in danger?
-#### c) What's the difference to the World Heritage cartogram below?
+#### III.
+What's the difference to the World Heritage cartogram below?

 <br/>